The Scouring of the Shire: Wish-fulfilment

 Shippey suggests that Tolkien wished he had Merry's magic horn to bring joy and cleansing to England.
 Illustrated is a French 15th century hunting horn.

 Another element in the chapter is the appearance of Tolkien's own feelings about England.
-Shippey writes that there is a "streak of 'wish-fulfilment'" in the account, and that Tolkien would have liked "to hear the horns of Rohan blow, and watch the Black Breath (Note: This is an allusion to the Black Breath of the Nazgul.) of inertia dissolve" from England.
+Shippey writes that there is a "streak of 'wish-fulfilment'" in the account, and that Tolkien would have liked "to hear the horns of Rohan blow, and watch the Black Breath (Note: This is an allusion to the Black Breath of the Nazgûl.) of inertia dissolve" from England.
 More specifically, Shippey applies this idea to "The Scouring of the Shire", noting that Merry returns from Rohan with a horn, brought by Eorl the Young, founder of Rohan, from the dragon-hoard of Scatha the Worm from the North.
 The horn, he explains, is "a magic one, though only modestly so": blowing it brings joy to his friends in arms, fear to his enemies, and in the chapter, it awakens the "revolution against sloth and shabbiness and Saruman-Sharkey" and quickly gets the Shire purified.
 Shippey suggests that Tolkien wished to do the same, and notes that with his novels he at least succeeded in bringing joy.

 Tolkien wrote in a letter that "the man-made ... is ultimately daunting and insupportable", and that "If a Ragnarök would burn all the slums and gas-works, and shabby garages, and long arc-lit suburbs, it [could] for me burn all the works of art – and I'd go back to trees."
 Caitlin Vaughn Carlos writes that Sam Gamgee's exclamation "This is worse than Mordor! ...
 It comes home to you, they say; because it is home, and you remember it before it was ruined" encapsulates the impulse to nostalgia, since Sam is longing for the remembered home, not the one which now exists.